The Best of The Intercept

 Google’s plan for a censored search engine in China also blacklists terms like “Nobel Prize” and “human rights.”

-The Intercept on Crime
+The Intercept on Cybersecurity

 The Intercept on Facial Recognition